 Why People Buy Made in China Products?

 Chinese products are cheap and offer a lot of value for the money.
 Indians are bargain hunters, and the Chinese products are a perfect fit for most low-income buyers.
 Nearly 70% of the phones sold in India are from Chinese brands like Xiaomi, Oppo, Vivo, Realme, Oneplus, Poco, etc.

 To make matters worse, Chinese companies are also accused of gathering user information and spying on people.

 Can We Trust Chinese Tech Products?
 Are they Safe?

 There was a recent article that was published in Forbes.
-The article accuses Xiaomi of spying on its users.
-It is titled “Exclusive: Warning Over Chinese Mobile Giant Xiaomi Recording Millions Of People’s ‘Private’ Web And Phone Use”
+The report accuses Xiaomi of spying on its users.
+It is titled “Exclusive: Warning Over Chinese Mobile Giant Xiaomi Recording Millions Of People’s ‘Private’ Web And Phone Use.”

 The article raises several concerns about the user privacy of Xiaomi smartphones and how the company is sending data back to China.

 It goes on to say that Xiaomi tracks which websites the user is visiting, search queries (things you type in Google search), items viewed on Xiaomi’s news feed.
 All of this is tracked even when you are in “incognito” (private) mode.

 Further, this data is not anonymous, and the company can attribute it to a user.
 Typically, the tracking by major tech giants like Google and Apple ensures that the data is anonymous and used to better the user experience.

 Nevertheless, Xiaomi India CEO, Mr. Manu Kumar Jain, has ridiculed the report by calling it fake news.